Roeland54/SMA-Energy-Meter-emulator/README.md

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Froeland54%2FSMA-Energy-Meter-emulator)

 - Install the addon from the add-on store.

-# Configuration

-If you have a mqtt broker configured in home assistant you do not need to configure anything.
-Otherwise fill in the mqtt configuration in the configuration tab.

 ### [SMA Energy Meter simulator](./example)